Data governance best practices: 6 steps to a better strategy

 What is a data governance framework?

 A data governance framework articulates your data governance strategy from ideation to execution.
-Using this framework encourages organizations to dive deeper into enterprise goals and challenges — the result: teams can precise identify needs and achieve fast, measurable, and scalable results.
+Implementing a data governance framework affects various components of your data management process.
+Using a data governance framework encourages organizations to dive deeper into enterprise goals and challenges — the result: teams can precisly identify needs and achieve fast, measurable, and scalable results.

 What are data governance best practices?